JLiangWaterloo/sat/README.md

 Output: A plot of the performance of MiniSAT while varying Q from 0 to 1 by increments of 0.01.

+##### CommunityEvolution
+Input: DIMACS file, dump frequency, and graphing technique (graphviz or ubigraph)

+Output: If graphviz was chosen, this will generate a GIF of the evolution of the SAT instance.
+If ubigraph was chosen, will create a dynamic evolution of the SAT instance.

 Example
 -------
 ```bash